gokcehan/lf/README.md

 ## Installation

+See [releases](https://github.com/gokcehan/lf/releases) for pre-built binaries.

-You can build from the source using:
+If you like to build from the source, you can use:

     go get -u github.com/gokcehan/lf

-Currently there are no prebuilt binaries provided.

 ## Usage